lbauchwitz/lorawanrpi0wshield/README.md

 https://www.tindie.com/products/electronictrik/raspberry-pi0w-lora-shield-with-i2c-and-oled/

 On version 1.2 , there is a mistake on the PCB.
 The antenna is grounded by accident.
 You have to cut a segment.
-See cut.jpg file
+See cut.jpg file .
+Version 1.3 and Upper are ok with no need to cut